sargisabrahamyan/contentparser/README.md

-# contentparser
+# Contentparser

+Author: Sargis Abrahamyan

+Project advisor: Adam Mathias Bittlingmayer

 # Title
 Content Parsing

 Captures content from your website, the system parses it into small, discrete entry.
 This makes it easier to get the main propose of the page.

-# How is it done
+# What is it done
-  The first part is just collecting data
+  The first part is just collecting data.
+    Collecting the web pages using Python client.
+Then for each page it does the the following:
+      Gets the raw text content on one hand and and compares with the content parsed by Firfox then labels the lines "need" "skip".

   The second part is the training using fasttext

 # Similar